trealla-prolog/trealla-OLDv1/README.md

 and for bug-checking.
 Also for use of his format_//2 library.

-Special thanks to [Jos De Roo](https://github.com/josd) for his testing against some classic Prolog examples.
+Special thanks to [Jos De Roo](https://github.com/josd) for his testing against some classic Prolog examples and his EYE project.

 Special thanks to [Christian Thaeter](https://github.com/cehteh) for his ongoing work with code cleanup and development ideas.